dpak11/tokeniser/README.md

 # Tokie

-`Tokie` lets you securely share data in form of a `token` or a `cookie` between server(NodeJS) and client, and between different parties in a compact, secure manner.
-To ensure integrity, a unique `signature`(digest) is created using a `secretKey` and attached along with `obfuscated` token(and cookie).
+`Tokie` lets you securely share data in form of a `token` between server(NodeJS) and client, and between different parties in a compact, secure manner.
+To ensure integrity, a unique `signature`(digest) is created using a `secretKey` and attached along with `obfuscated` data inside the token.
 Tokie uses `SHA256`

 ### Tokie format

-Below is a sample Tokie output containing your actual `data` in encoded form, and the signature stored in `sign`.
+Below is Tokie output containing your actual `data` in encoded form, and the signature stored in `sign`.
-This is further encoded to be used as `API key`(token).
+This will be further encoded when used as `API key`(token).

 ```
 {